Are These 3 Traits Helping or Hurting You at Work?

 I have been coaching entrepreneurs and women in business for over 35 years.
-I have run my own company and live the entrepreneurial life daily!
-There are a few things I’ve learned that might help you in your effort to create a business, grow a business or even succeed in working in a business!
+I have run my own company and live an entrepreneurial life daily!
+I’ve learned a few things that might help you in your effort to create a business, grow a business, or even succeed in working in a business!
 Women have certain wonderful qualities that can help us build great companies.
 But these same qualities can get in the way of our success if we don’t use them to their full advantage… So, what are they, and how do we make them work for us?

 When Visioning Does Not Work

-You keep your vision to ourselves as if it needs protecting!
+- You keep your vision to yourself as if it needs protecting!

-The vision is not clear and you don’t want to admit that it may be more of a dream than a true vision.
+- The vision is unclear, and you don’t want to admit that it may be more of a dream than a true vision.